mks0601/PERSONA_RELEASE/README.md

 pip install -r requirements.txt
 ```

-* Also, to download and install third-party modules, first, please get granted to access [SVD](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt-1-1).
+* Also, to download and install third-party modules, first, please get granted to access [SVD](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt-1-1) and [sapiens pose](https://huggingface.co/noahcao/sapiens-pose-coco).
-* Then, login HuggingFace on your machine.
+* Then, login HuggingFace on your machine by running `huggingface-cli login`.
 * Finally, run below.
 ```
 bash install.sh
 ```

 ## Creating and animating avatars from a single image
 1. To create an avatar, you first need to fit SMPL-X to an image and generate training videos.
-Go to [here](./preprocess/).
+Go to [./preprocess](./preprocess/).
-2. Then, go to [here](./avatar) to create and animate the avatar.
+2. Then, go to [./avatar](./avatar) to create and animate the avatar.

 ## Tracking 3D whole-body poses from a video
 * To animate your avatar, you need to track 3D whole-body poses from a video.
-Go to [here](./pose_track/).
+Go to [./pose_track](./pose_track).

 ## Reference
 ```